Israel–United States military relations: Military aid and procurement

 On 9 August 2024, the Department of State said the United States would send Israel an additional $3.5 billion to spend on US-made weapons and military equipment.
 On 13 August 2024, the Department of State announced that the U.S. had approved a $20 billion weapons package sale to Israel, which included fighter jets and advanced air-to-air missiles.

 In September 2024, the United States approved a $165 million sale of military tank trailers, including replacement parts, tool kits, and logistics support.

 On Sunday, 20 October 2024, U.S. House Speaker Mike Johnson confirmed the release of classified documents detailing Israel's plans to attack Iran, describing the revelations as "deeply troubling".
 The documents pertain to the US Geospatial-Intelligence Agency and the National Security Agency.
 They are reminiscent of the Pentagon Papers and are classified under the National Security Community classification system.
 These documents contained titles regarding Israel's preparations to attack Iran, as well as the supply of ammunition and drone operations.
 The disclosure of these documents reveals the direct involvement of the United States and its close allies in Israel's potential attack on Iran.

 In February 2025, the United States approved a $3 billion arms sale to Israel, which included 35,500 MK 84 and BLU-117 bombs and 4,000 Predator warheads.

+In late December 2025, the U.S. Department of Defense awarded Boeing a contract valued at up to $8.6 billion to manufacture F-15IA fighter jets for Israel under a Foreign Military Sales agreement.
+The contract covers the production and delivery of 25 aircraft, with an option for an additional 25, and includes design, testing, and integration work to be carried out primarily in St. Louis, Missouri, with completion expected by 2035.

+The contract was announced by the Pentagon on 29 December 2025, was widely interpreted as reaffirming the strategic military partnership between the United States and Israel, particularly in the context of long-term defense cooperation and regional security commitments.
+The agreement was described as one of Israel’s largest known defense procurement deals and was announced following a meeting between U.S. President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.

+Next U.S.-Israel Memorandum of Understanding

+In January 2026, preparations were underway for discussions between Israel and the United States regarding a new ten-year security arrangement intended to succeed the 2016 Memorandum of Understanding on military assistance, which is set to expire in 2028.